 - Possible Traffic Violations

 Even if police can’t respond, you can still file a report afterward.
 This helps preserve important facts that support your claim.
+You must also file a DMV SR-1 within 10 days if there is injury or significant property damage.

 Recommended Reading: Everything You Need to Know About Police Reports in Accidents